Thanawat Thirapongpaiboon

 Thanawat Thirapongpaiboon (ธนวัฒน์ ถิรพงศ์ไพบูลย์ Ṭhnwạtʹhn̒ T̄hirphngṣ̄̒phịbūly̒; born December 14, 1993) is a Thai former professional snooker player.
 He turned professional in 2010 as the Asian nomination following his run to the semi-finals of the 2010 Asian Championship.
 At the age of 17, he was the youngest player competing on the 2010/2011 main tour.

 He is also the youngest snooker player to have made an official maximum break in professional competition; he achieved this at the 2010 Rhein–Main Masters aged 16 years and 312 days.

 Following an investigation by the sport's governing body, Thirapongpaiboon admitted fixing the outcome of six professional matches between 2013 and 2015.
-He was suspended unconditionally from 15 June 2022 until 14 March 2025, after which his return to the sport will be conditional on continued assistance with the governing body's anti-corruption work.
+He was suspended unconditionally from 15 June 2022 until 14 March 2025, with his return to the sport conditional on continued assistance with the governing body's anti-corruption work.
+In May 2025, he entered the Asia-Oceania Q School where he was defeated by recent professional Xing Zihao.

+Note: Both the professional tour and the sport's governing body spell his name Thanawat Tirapongpaiboon.

 Career

 2010/2011 season

 In his very first professional tournament, the Shanghai Masters Thirapongpaiboon made an impact by beating Justin Astley 5–3, Mark Joyce 5–4 and Nigel Bond 5–1 before losing 4–5 to Mark Davis, just one frame away from reaching the final stages in Shanghai.

 Thirapongpaiboon made the 74th official maximum break during his third round match against Barry Hawkins at Euro Players Tour Championship 2010/2011 – Event 3, but lost the match 1–4.
 With this he became the youngest player ever to make an official maximum break at the age of 16 years and 312 days.
 Nevertheless, he fell off the tour after one year.
 In July 2011 he won the IBSF World Under-21 Snooker Championship by defeating Noppon Saengkham 9–3 in the final and in doing so earned a place back on the main snooker tour for the 2012–13 season.